 “You turn down a dark alley, seeking refuge from the sweltering heat of the factories that line the city streets.
 As you wind through a maze of alleyways, darkness falls and the sky glows a toxic orange.
 You hear music coming from behind a door at the end of a dark and narrow tunnel.
 You know that once you open the door and descend into a world beneath the concrete, you will never be the same.
 This is The City Under The City.”
 Stik Figa is the prototypical example of an emcee who would be better known if he wasn’t from the Midwest.
 I don’t like writing that because it’s my own stomping grounds, but I truly believe if he were from Los Angeles or New York instead of Topeka, Kansas more people would be riding his dillz.
 Even adopting rap mainstay Memphis as his second home hasn’t brought more attention his way, nor has becoming a focal part of the Mello Music Group roster.
 “The City Under the City” aims to change that.

-yU the 78er.
+L’Orange is one of those rapper/producers who HAS benefitted from where he lives, coming from the hip-hop hotbed of North Cakalaka.
+His soundscape has been favorably compared to everybody from J Dilla to Pete Rock, and he’s been building up an impressive resume of collaborations with artists like Legacy, Hassaan Mackey and yU the 78er.
 For Stik Figa there could be no better fit – an up-and-coming rapper needing more exposure building with an up-and-coming producer who has a reputation for digging deeper than most.
-The result is delightful songs like “Decorated Silence” featuring Open Mike Eagle, which horn breaks that sound like they come from a swinging 1930’s jazz club.
+The result is delightful songs like “Decorated Silence” featuring Open Mike Eagle, with horn breaks that sound like they come from a swinging 1930’s jazz club.
 Over the soft layers of sound on “Blind Tiger,” Stik comes out swinging:

 “Hopeless hearts broke, anxious, dip your toes with sharks